freyesgu93/aws-solutions-architect-associate-notes/README.md

 - Standard: Default, 3-5 hours.
 - Bulk: Cheapest, 5-12 hours.

+Glacier has a management console which you can use to create and delete vaults.
+However, **you cannot directly upload archives to Glacier by using the management console.**

 To increase performance, we can __prefix each object name with a hash key__ along with the current date.
 But, according to the new S3 performance announcement, this is __not needed anymore__.

 __Increasing performance in S3__ —